cs-soc-tudublin/ArtExpo2023/README.md

 Get coding!

-Once you feel that your work is good enough, push your changes to github and open a pull request, the maintainers will provide feedback and guidance from there and merge your work when it's ready.
+Push your changes to this repo.
+Open a pull request immediately.
+We will do weekly code reviews where we'll help eachother along!

 ## Rules & Recommendations